-When you stare at a display full of code for hours at a time, a nice looking color scheme is worth the time it takes to set up.
+When you stare at a display full of text for hours at a time, a nice looking color scheme is worth the time it takes to set up.

 Enter Solarized, a great option for improving your overall text-editing life.